spencertipping/jit-tutorial/README.md

 f(9) = 9
 ```

+**TODO:** explanation about userspace page mapping/permissions, and how ELF
+instructions tie into this (maybe also explain stuff like the FD table while
+we're at it)

 #### Generating MandelASM machine code
 This is where we start to get some serious mileage out of the Intel manuals.
 We
 need encodings for the following instructions: